DanStough/DanStough/README.md

 ### Dan's GitHub Profile

-I'm a Senior Engineer at @HashiCorp working on [Consul](https://github.com/hashicorp/consul).
 I do a lot of development in Go, but I'm familiar with Javascript, Node, React, and Python.
 Like most devs, I've also got Rust on my bucket list.